HeardLibrary/digital-scholarship/script/python/install.md

 <img src="../images/try3.png" style="border:1px solid black">

-## Quitting Python
+## Quitting the Python shell

 1\.
-To quit Python, hold on the Control key (control or Ctrl depending on your keyboard) and press the Z key.
+To quit the Python shell, hold on the Control key (labeled `control` or `Ctrl` depending on your keyboard) and press the Z key.
 You may or may not have to press Enter after that.
-The terminal window should now show the appropriate systen prompt for your operating system.
+The console window should now show the appropriate systen prompt for your operating system.

 <img src="../images/try4.png" style="border:1px solid black">

+Alternatively, you can enter the command `quit()`, which has the same effect.

 2\.
-You can now quit the terminal program in the usual way for your operting system.
-In most cases with Python, you can probably get away with skipping step 1 and just closing the terminal program.
-However, it's a good practice to stop running processes before you close the terminal window because in some cases, just closing the window doesn't actually stop the program that is running.
+You can now quit the console program in the usual way for your operating system (clicking the X at the top of the window).
+In most cases with Python, you can probably get away with skipping step 1 and just closing the consloe program.
+However, it's a good general practice to stop running processes before you close the console window because in some cases, just closing the window doesn't actually stop the program that is running.